AhmadDarKhalil/VISOR/README.md

 In addition to the flags above, additional flags are available in interpolations:<br>

 -- `type`: 1: start/end ground-truth frames, that have been filtered to only include entities that are present at both the start and end frames.
 These are replicated here.
 0: interpolated frames<br>
--- i`nterpolation`: unique incremental ID for each interpolation in the dataset
+-- `interpolation`: unique incremental ID for each interpolation in the dataset

 ## Frame Extraction (frame_mapping.json)